Ephemeral Agent Workbenches

 In the workbench, I could see and sort every application, add random tags or notes as I read through them, visualize them on a 2D map to spot duplicates or core applications, etc.

 The useful part was the handoff.
-I could click a button to copy the state and ask my agent to do things like complete the labeling from my manual labels, recluster, add a new field to applications, suggest due diligence questions, etc.
+I could click a button to copy the state and ask my agent to do things like complete the labeling from my manual labels, recluster, add a new field to applications, suggest due diligence questions, etc. Intent did not have to fit in a prompt: it could also come through chat, images, or the selections, tags, and notes already in the workbench.

 This gave both of us a high-bandwidth way to share state and made the feedback loop faster than chat.
 Chat alone is a bad interface for this kind of work because too much state stays implicit, or even hidden from you.
 With the workbench, I could inspect both the applications and the changes the agent wanted to make.